bmobley333/TurboApp/Text/Turbo/turbo.txt

             throw new Error(`Sheet named 'RaceClass' not found in CS ID: ${csId}.`);
         }

-        // ... (rest of the function remains the same) ...
         // --- 3.
 Read Full Data & Build Tags ---
         const fullData = raceClassSheet.getDataRange().getValues();
         if (fullData.length === 0 || fullData[0]?.length === 0) {